 Poverty is a prevalent issue in Aotearoa, with the narrative often around inequality amongst our most vulnerable communities.
-New research conducted by AUT’s New Zealand Work Research Institute has found that more than 50,000 working households are living in poverty across New Zealand.
-This report was commissioned by the Human Rights Commission, who will analyse the implications identified through the findings, to inform their advocacy work focussing on poverty, equality, and non-discrimination.
-Louis Laws spoke with Dr. Alexander Plum about the institute’s research findings.
+New research conducted by AUT’s New Zealand Work Research Institute has found that more than 50,000 working households live in poverty across New Zealand.
+This report was commissioned by the Human Rights Commission, which will analyse the implications identified through the findings to inform their advocacy work focussing on poverty, equality and non-discrimination.
+Louis Laws spoke with Alexander Plum about the institute’s research findings.

 Alexander Plum is a Senior Research Fellow at AUT’s New Zealand Work Research Institute.
 He is an expert in labour economics and social welfare.